 How will the information be used?

-Data collected through these forms will be reviewed by the Tribal Detox Leadership Team, including medical professionals.
-Each case will be reviewed to determine if there are additional questions about an event that may be important for determining potential root causes.
-The person reporting the event can opt in/out of being contacted for additional information.
+Data collected through the Kambo Event Reporting System will be reviewed by the Tribal Detox Leadership Team, which includes medical professionals.
+Each case will be carefully evaluated to identify potential root causes or patterns, and reporters may choose to opt in or out of being contacted for additional details if clarification is needed.

 Who Can Report Through the Kambo Reporting System?